hack4her/hack4her.github.io/2024_workshops.md

 ### Challenge Workshops

 #### 1A.
-ServiceNow Workshop: Create for the Herstory: An Introduction to the ServiceNow Generative AI Controller
+ServiceNow Workshop: Create Herstory: An Introduction to the ServiceNow platform

 - **Time:** 10:15 AM - 10:45